QualityConsultancyGroup/jardep/README.md

 # jardep
-jar dependency scanner

-A quick and VERY dirty jar dependency scanner.
+A jar dependency scanner.

-NO WARRANTIES OF ANY KIND!
+It makes a static analysis.

+Examples:

+    java -jar jardep.jar -j test.jar -e nl.qcg.test.Main -unused -used

+Reports used and used classnames in test.jar when called from nl.qcg.test.Main